 CLASSICS

-LATIN IV: selections from Ovid’s Metamorphoses, Ars Amatoria, and Heroides and from the poems of Catullus.
+LATIN IV: selections from Ovid’s Metamorphoses, Ars Amatoria and Heroides, and from the poems of Catullus.

 GREEK I (half credit; throughout the year): introduction to Attic Greek.
 Topics include the principles of word formation and syntax, Aesop’s fables and the life of Alexander the Great (open also to XII).